• Skip to main content

 If you're more of a cookie person, you'll want to try these Key Lime Cookies and Coconut Chocolate Chip Cookies with Brown Butter.

 What a fun and mouthwatering frosting!
 Around here we love, love, love anything with cream cheese in it.
-You can easily tell by the dishes we create using it.
+These fluffy orange cupcakes are no exception!

 Our Mini Chocolate Chip Cheesecakes are a fine example as is our Smoked Fish Dip (Beach Bar Style).
 But, frosting with cream cheese is really the crowning glory of cream cheese recipes - the icing on the cake!